pesarkhobeee/restful-web-scraper/README.md

 ### Development Environment

-At the very beginning, you have to initial a virtual environment with this:
+At the very beginning, you have to initiate a virtual environment with this:

 ```
 sudo apt-get install -y python3-venv